Choice Perennial Gallery | |

 Hellebores | |

 Hellebores are a fantastic plant for the shade/part shade garden, offering blooms in the winter!
 Yes, winter!
-(February to April).The plants are also “deer proof” so it is an excellent choice for those with a deer problem.
-Hellebores come in white and shades of pink to red to burgundy to a black-blue in both single and double flowers.
+(February to April).The plants are also "deer proof" so it is an excellent choice for those with a deer problem.
 Go the the Hellebore Variety Spotlight for more information. |

 |